Wide-Sense Stationarity in Generalized Graph Signal Processing: Conclusion

 \section{Conclusion}

-In this contribution, \gls{GRP}, joint wide-sense stationarity and \gls{PSD} were defined through random element, shift operator and covariance operator in Hilbert space.
-These concepts extended the existing stationarity models to a more general situation.
-Concrete cases such as time-vertex model, continuous-time graph signal, and multichannel graph signal were analyzed and encompassed in this framework.
-The stationarity models in different domains were then related in the sense that joint wide-sense stationarity implies wide-sense stationarity in their respective domains.
-The explicit and approximate forms of Wiener filters for denoising and signal completion were derived through best linear unbiased estimator, and their mean squared error are represented by \gls{PSD} values.

-The implementation of \gls{GRP} framework was illustrated via numerical experiments.
-In case of a finite-dimensional feature space, the shift operator in Hilbert space can be learned from data without prior knowledge.
-When dealing with finite samples of \gls{GRP}s which may be infinite-dimensional, a variational EM algorithm was proposed to simultaneously estimate power spectral density and noise energy, allowing the recovery of continuous signal with finite and noisy observations.
+We have introduced the concepts of a \gls{GRP} and \gls{JWSS} processes.
+These concepts generalize the existing stationarity models for GSP to the more general GGSP setting.
+Concrete cases such as the time-vertex model, continuous-time graph signal, and multichannel graph signal are encompassed in this framework.
+The stationarity models in the graph and Hilbert space domains are related in the sense that JWSS implies wide-sense stationarity in the respective domains.
+The explicit and approximate forms of Wiener filters for denoising and signal completion are also derived.
+The implementation of the \gls{GRP} framework is illustrated via several numerical experiments.
+In the case of a finite-dimensional feature space, the shift operator in the Hilbert space can be learned from data without prior knowledge.
+When dealing with finite samples of \gls{GRP}s taking values in a Hilbert space that may be infinite-dimensional, a variational EM algorithm is proposed to simultaneously estimate the PSD and noise energy, allowing the recovery of continuous signals with finite and noisy observations.